Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 unceAlgorithm

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr Speciﬁes the abstract need on the Debounce
+0..1 aggr Speciﬁes the abstract need on the Debounce

 Algorithm applied by the Diagnostic Event
 Manager.

 DtcKindEnum

-#@SECTION: 0..1
+0..1

 attr This attribute indicates the kind of the diagnostic monitor according to the SWS Diagnostic Event